 A water taxi will collect you from your accommodation and transport you to Torea Bay- a 30 minute boat ride back towards Picton.
-A bus will collect you for transfer over the hill to Portage Hotel foreshore.
+A bus will collect you for transfer over the hill to Portage Resort Hotel foreshore.
 Here you will meet your guide (depending on numbers, you may have a different walk guide to sea kayak guide).

 Our sea-kayaks are large and easy to paddle.
-Ideally you will be travelling in double kayaks so you can take turns to enjoy the view as you glide past!
+As you will be travelling in double kayaks so you can take turns to enjoy the view as you glide past!
 After a safety briefing and familiarisation with your sea-kayak, you will paddle from the Portage foreshore and spend the day exploring the many bays, coves and inlets of the Keneperu Sound.
 The bushclad shorelines of the sounds create a wonderful paddling environment.
 Your guide will enjoy sharing their knowledge of the flora and fauna of the area.

-Accommodation is in twin-share Hillside suites.
+Accommodation is in twin-share Korimako suites.

 Dinner is served in the restaurant, with a glass of wine.